ckinzthompson/oldplotlib/readme.md

 ## Development of oldplotlib
+people: @ckinzthompson @korakray

+feel free to contribute and/or suggestion new plots styles to emulate

+#### Information:
 * [Observations about the figure](figure_observations.md)
 * [Current style issues to be corrected](current_issues.md)
 * [Current test figure code](test.py)